ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/checkpoint.rst

 We write our fields and particles in an open markup called :ref:`openPMD <pp-openPMD>`.

-For further details, see the according sections in :ref:`HDF5 <usage-plugins-HDF5>` and :ref:`ADIOS <usage-plugins-ADIOS>`.
+For further details, see the according sections in :ref:`the openPMD API <usage-plugins-openPMD>`, :ref:`HDF5 <usage-plugins-HDF5>` and :ref:`ADIOS <usage-plugins-ADIOS>`.

 External Dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-The plugin is available as soon as the :ref:`libSplash (HDF5) or ADIOS libraries <install-dependencies>` are compiled in.
+The plugin is available as soon as the :ref:`openPMD API, libSplash (HDF5) or ADIOS libraries <install-dependencies>` are compiled in.

 .cfg file
 ^^^^^^^^^

 You can use ``--checkpoint.period`` to specify the output period of the created checkpoints.
-Note that this plugin will only be available if libSplash (HDF5) or ADIOS is found during compile configuration.
+Note that this plugin will only be available if the openPMD API, libSplash (HDF5) or ADIOS is found during compile configuration.

 ============================================= ======================================================================================
 PIConGPU command line option                  Description